Structure#

 Plan and Team Contract#

 Identify the parts of the project and the associated deadlines and collaborative requirements for the structures group for the 13 and 3 week period and provide these to the PM in a timely manner to be coordinated by your PM group.
-Identified parts that will help structure the work which will create the schedule,could be static system, material, loads, combinations, element sizes, connections, design calculations, drawings etc.
+Develop proposals for how the structural system can be established in the transformed building.
+Identified parts that will help structure the work which will create the schedule,could be stuctural system, material, loads, combinations, members sizes, connections, design calculations, drawings etc.

 Part B#